-My passion for art and history was ignited in my childhood by my father, who was a Bletchley Park code-breaker during WW2.
-He encouraged me to travel, which led to my first visit to Italy in 1979.
-In my professional life since then, I have worked for, in and around museums in the field of applied arts for over 30 years, originally on arms and armour.
-I worked my way into the field just like the the artists of the Renaissance, with my hands: working in media from gold and silver to cast bronze.
-In 1995 my academic approach to my craft led to my appointment as Master Armourer to the Royal Armouries, being presented to the Queen at the inauguration of my new studio.
-Over the years I have been a regular speaker at study days at the Wallace Collection, London.
+Chris Dobson’s passion for art and history was ignited in his childhood by his father, who was a Bletchley Park code-breaker during WW2.
+He encouraged Chris to travel, which led to his first visit to Italy in 1979.
+In his professional life since then, he has worked for, in and around museums in the field of applied arts for over 30 years, originally on arms and armour.
+He worked his way into the field just like the artists of the Renaissance, with his hands: working in media from gold and silver to cast bronze.
+In 1995 his academic approach to his craft led to his appointment as Master Armourer to the Royal Armouries, being presented to the Queen at the inauguration of his new studio.
+Over the years he has been a regular speaker at study days at the Wallace Collection, London.

 Publications, Articles and Appearances